xmatters/xm-labs-LogicMonitor-Integration/README.md

 1. Go to Settings.
 2. Go to Escalation Chains.
 3. Click Add button.
 4. Name the Escalation Chain.
-You may want to name this after your Group Name.
-5. Optional - Configure Rate Limiting
+5. Optional - Configure Rate Limiting.
 6. Add Recipient.
-The recipient should be a group that you created [Add LogicMonitor Recipient Groups](#add-logicmonitor-recipient-groups)
+The recipient should be a group that you created in last step: [Add LogicMonitor Recipient Groups](#add-logicmonitor-recipient-groups)
 7. Save Escalation Chain.

     <kbd>